zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 import zio.console.{putStrLn}
 import zio.{App, ExitCode, URIO}
 ```
-We create a middleware that appends additional header to the response indicating whether it is a Dev/Prod/Staging environment.
+We create a middleware that appends an additional header to the response indicating whether it is a Dev/Prod/Staging environment.
 ```scala
 lazy val patchEnv = Middleware.addHeader("X-Environment", "Dev")
 ```